H34TB145T/Searchy/README.md

 # Searchy

-This work is just for my Python scripting practice.
-So, please don't take this as seriously!
+This work is just for my Python scripting practice, so please don't take it too seriously!
-But if I feel like adding new features, I would.
+However, if I feel like adding new features, I will.

-So, this script basically search user's input keywords on Google, YouTube, Spotify and Lyrics.
+So, this script basically searches for the user's input keywords on Google, YouTube, Spotify, and Lyrics.
 You can choose where you want to search.

 ## Installation